 Wannabe ghostwriters don’t have this problem of transparency.
 Who’s to dispute the claim that a particular writer has ghosted “dozens” of manuscripts which have gone on to be sold to major publishing houses?
 Who’s to say that he or she doesn’t have numerous professional contacts in the industry, and is willing to bug the crap out of them until they offer you a million bucks for the manuscript he or she will ghost for you?
 But on the other hand who’s to say they’ve written anything at all that anyone has ever paid one thin dime for?
 Ghostwriting is, by its nature, a confidential and quiet collaboration: opaque and unadvertised.
 So building a resume and supplying references is a tricky business.
 This is why a significant publishing record of your own, a publishing record such as I have, is a handy thing to possess.
 It is also why I made sure to place this salient fact in my first paragraph above.
 That, along with the related fact that I am, as I said, simply fabulous.

 Actually, however, I am probably not all that fabulous.
-Though every book I’ve ever ghosted has been published, I’ve only ghosted a few.
+Though every book I’ve ever ghosted has been published and well-received, I’ve only ghosted a few.
 Why?
 Because unlike many ghostwriters, if you approach me with a book idea that I don’t think will sell, I am definitely going to tell you.
 I don’t want to take your money under false pretenses.
 I’ve got plenty of work, and I’d rather feel good about my work than feel like I am wasting your time and dollars.

 Also, I don’t ghostwrite fiction.
 Others do.
 But for the life of me, I can’t even imagine how that would work.
 “So, Mr. Dickens, let me see if I have this right.
 You want a novel about a kid named Pip of whom some people have great expectations.
 He finds an escaped convict in a graveyard and, under threat of harm, tries to help him elude those who pursue him.
 This proves a failure, and the convict is promptly recaptured and sent to prison in New South Wales.
 Later on Pip is forced to play regularly with a weird little girl, Estella, in a spooky mansion owned by an ancient madwoman who, having been stood up at the altar in her youth, wears her ragged wedding dress day-in and day-out and keeps her rotting, sixty-year-old wedding cake on a center table in the dining room.
 In time, Pip is made the recipient of a trust fund provided by a mysterious source.
 Although he suspects the nutty old lady, the source in the end turns out to be the convict he’d encountered years before who, after his release from prison, has gone on to become rich in New South Wales.
 The convict eventually repatriates to England, even though as part of his sentence he’s been banned to return at risk of death.
 He is discovered and bound over for trial but dies in prison before the trial takes place.
 In the meantime, Pip has somehow discovered that Estella, now grown, is the convict’s illegitimate daughter, and tells the convict of this before the old man dies.
 Does that about sum it up, Mr. Dickens?
 And you say you want 150,000 words?
 I suppose we can have it by Tuesday.
 Is Tuesday alright with you, Mr. Dickens?”